🌴 Serving All 58 California Counties | Statewide DIY Delivery | One-Day Professional Installations Available

 • Surface: textured floor to reduce slips.

-• Drain: consider faster drain designs if waiting is stressful.
+• Drain: faster drain designs if waiting is stressful or uncomfortable.

 Step 2: Pick the right size and door style

 Door placement matters too.
 Inward or outward opening doors change how you enter and how you use the space.
-In many homes, outward opening doors work well because they can feel more natural when stepping in.
+In many homes, outward-opening doors work best because they feel more natural when stepping in.

-If you already know you need extra room, consider a bariatric option built specifically for larger adults: Bariatric 35 x 55 walk in tub.
+If you need extra room, consider a bariatric option: Bariatric walk in tub — 35 x 55.

 Hydrotherapy: comfort that can change the whole experience

-Many California customers first call because of safety, but then discover that comfort is the reason they keep using the tub daily.
+Many California customers first call because of safety, but then discover that comfort is the reason they keep using the tub every day.
 Hydrotherapy jets can support relaxation, especially for sore joints and stiff muscles.
-Still, it is not “all or nothing.”
-A soaking tub can be a huge improvement on its own.
+Still, it's not "all or nothing."
+A simple soaking tub can be a huge improvement on its own.

 Safety routine